rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 #UI Overview

 The basic building block of the user interface in a Rikulo application is [View](api:view).
-A View occupies a rectangular area on the screen and is responsible for drawing and event handling.
+A View occupies a rectangular area on the browser and is responsible for drawing and event handling.

 Rikulo provides a collection of [View](api:view) subclasses that offer predefined features, such as input controls and grids.